chobbledotcom/chobble-site/src/examples/this-and-that.md

 ## Results
 - Consistent high performance scores
 - Zero hosting costs
-- Regular content updates
 - Sustainable long-term partnership
-- Delicious curry for the development team
+- Delicious curry for Stefan

 ## Source Code
-The complete source code for this project is available on GitHub, demonstrating our commitment to open source and helping others learn from our work.
+The complete source code for this project is available [on our Git forge](https://git.chobble.com/hosted-by-chobble/this-and-that), demonstrating our commitment to open source and helping others learn from our work.